-Private network access enables supported Google Cloud products to send HTTP requests to a customer Virtual Private Cloud (VPC) network, such as to a VM, Cloud Interconnect IP, or an L4 ILB over the private network, while enforcing IAM and VPC Service Controls.
+Private network access enables supported Google Cloud products to send HTTP requests to a customer Virtual Private Cloud (VPC) network resource.
+The requests are sent over the private network while enforcing Identity and Access Management (IAM) and VPC Service Controls.
+A network resource could be a virtual machine (VM) instance, Cloud Interconnect IP address, or a Layer 4 internal load balancer.

-With Private Service Connect, you can create private endpoints using internal IP addresses within your VPC network.
-Private network access extends that capability and helps Google Cloud services connect directly to VPC networks.
+With Private Service Connect, you can create private endpoints within your VPC network by using internal IP addresses.
+Private network access extends the capability and helps Google Cloud services connect directly to VPC networks.

 Private network access offers the following features:

 - Provides a unified way of managing customer network, security, and access policies applied to all network paths.

-- Enables Google Cloud products to reach one or more HTTP(S) endpoints in customer private networks using Google's private network rather than using the internet, and provides a VPC Service Controls-compliant option.
-This helps in providing better security, managing network security policies, as well as exfiltration protection while still allowing full use of Google Cloud features like HTTP Push.
+- Enables Google Cloud products to reach one or more HTTP(S) endpoints in customer private networks through the private network of Google rather than the internet.
+It also provides a VPC Service Controls-compliant option.
+The communication helps in providing better security, managing network security policies, and protecting against exfiltration while using Google Cloud features such as HTTP Push.

-The following diagram shows how a messaging service connects to a Google Cloud VM by using the internet without private network access.
+The following diagram shows how Dialogflow connects to a Google Cloud VM through the internet without private network access.

-The following diagram shows that a messaging service connects to a Google Cloud VM directly with private network access by using private networking within a security service perimeter.
+The following diagram shows how Dialogflow connects to a Google Cloud VM through the private network with private network access.

-For detailed information about VPC Service Controls, see VPC Service Controls documentation.
+For detailed information about VPC Service Controls, see the VPC Service Controls documentation.

-For information on how to configure private network access, see Configuring private network access.
+For information about how to configure private network access, see Configuring private network access.

 Quotas and limits